geonetwork/doc/en/user-guide/associating-resources/linking-dataset-or-service.rst

 .. todo:: Add more details on how/why/encoding

 In a service metadata record, click the ``Link to a dataset`` button to open the record selector which list all datasets in the catalog.
-Optionnaly, the layer name may be define manually or from the list of the layers retrieved from the service (using the GetCapabilities).
+Optionally, the layer name may be define manually or from the list of the layers retrieved from the service (using the GetCapabilities).